mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 The following option for the construction of the forms are available:

-* define more then one feature types for digitalisation.
+* define more then one feature types for digitization.
 You can switch from one feature type to the other with a select box
 * use a table as source.
 You can also define a filter to get a subset of the table
 * Textfields
 * Selectboxes, Multiselectboxes